“A Meeting on All Hallows’ Eve”

 of Fate.
 On this All Hallows’ Eve declare

-that one might trip and join her bloody hell.
+that one might trip and join that bloody hell.

 Now, trembling in my bruised and barest feet